Contraception & Assoc'd Health

 An excellent understanding of the facts and principles specific to the topics covered in this module and evidence of additional evidence gained by the student.
 Very good understanding of professional accountability issues.
 This equates to a minimum mark of Grade A- in the Grading Criteria.

-Evaluate the theory supporting the provision of contraception and associated health.
+Evaluate the theory supporting the provision of contraception and associated health service

-Discuss the complex ethical and legal issues that may arise in the provision of contraception.
+Discuss the complex ethical and legal issues that may arise in the provision of contraceptive and sexual health services

 Teaching and Learning Strategy